Royal Ascot 2023: Race times, how to watch on TV and betting tips

 Both the Grand National and the Derby have already been targeted by animal rights group ‘Animal Rising’ and there are suspicions Royal Ascot could be another meeting affected.

-However, the racecourse will not be applying for a high court injunction to protect the track against the threat of disruption at this year’s royal meeting.
+However, unlike the Derby, the racecourse will not be applying for a high court injunction to protect the track against the threat of disruption at this year’s royal meeting.

 After consultations with Thames Valley Police, officials are confident that existing legislation is sufficient enough to respond to any incidents of disruption or disorder.